 - Communities of Concentrated Poverty: Develop ways the state can impact communities with high poverty rates especially in communities of color and rural communities.

 - Consultation with the public: Using Oregon’s Kitchen Table the Poverty TF will seek input from the public about what are the essential components of a strategy to significantly move the dial on poverty.

 When low-income parents move out of poverty, the positive effects on difficult―for all of the reasons documented in the plethora of recent studies on poverty, inequality, the trauma of social inequity and social mobility.
 Already stretched social service agencies cannot meet the unique needs of all low-income parents.
 But richer, denser social networks and better connected people, programs and agencies could help.
 Such networks―supported by digital technologies―have the potential to reduce social isolation, enhance access to goods and services, and provide a platform for new kinds of solutions.

-#everyoneIn, a United Way Collaboratory, is bringing together the non-profit, startup, and design communities to develop and pitch solutions that can help young, low income parents thrive by improving access to people, resources, and opportunity through sharing.
-After three design lab sessions, these groups of diverse participants will share their ideas in a community pitch session.
+#everyoneIn, a United Way Collaboratory, brought together the non-profit, startup, and design communities to develop and pitch solutions that can help young, low income parents thrive by improving access to people, resources, and opportunity through sharing.
+After three design lab sessions, these groups of diverse participants shared their ideas in a community pitch session.